wthrowe/rfcs/text/0000-osstring-string-interface.md

 impl<'a, P> DoubleEndedIterator for RSplit<'a, P>
     where P: Pattern<'a> + Clone, P::Searcher: DoubleEndedSearcher<'a> { ... }

+/// An iterator over matches of a pattern in `self`.
+See
+/// `str::matches` for details.
+///
+/// Note that patterns can only match UTF-8 sections of the `OsStr`. fn matches<'a, P>(&'a self, pat: P) -> Matches<'a, P> where P: Pattern<'a>;

+struct Matches<'a, P> // with the same bounds and impls as Split

+/// An iterator over matches of a pattern in `self`, in reverse
+/// order.
+See `str::rmatches` for details.
+///
+/// Note that patterns can only match UTF-8 sections of the `OsStr`. fn rmatches<'a, P>(&'a self, pat: P) -> RMatches<'a, P> where P: Pattern<'a>;

+struct RMatches<'a, P> // with the same bounds and impls as RSplit

 /// Returns true if the string starts with a valid UTF-8 sequence
 /// equal to the given `&str`. fn starts_with_str(&self, prefix: &str) -> bool;